SeabookChen/seabookchen.net/_posts/2014-04-25-relationships-between-different-versions-of-selenium.md

 ### Selenium / PhantomJS

-[PhantomJS][PhantomJS] is an open-source, headless WebKit browser, while [GhostDriver][GhostDriver] is a JavaScript implementation of the [WebDriver Wire Protocol][JsonWireProtocol] for PhantomJS{% footnote 2 %}.
+Being an open-source headless WebKit browser, [PhantomJS][PhantomJS] needs a JavaScript implementation of the [WebDriver Wire Protocol][JsonWireProtocol] in order to work with Selenium WebDriver, therefore [GhostDriver][GhostDriver] kicks in{% footnote 2 %}.
-Inside Selenium WebDriver project, GhostDriver is used for automating PhantomJS browser.
-This is similar to the relationship between ChromeDriver and Chrome browser in a sense.
+Inside Selenium WebDriver project, GhostDriver is used for automating PhantomJS browser, which is similar to the relationship between ChromeDriver and Chrome browser in a sense.

 ### Selenium WebDriver / WebDriverJS